taoensso/telemere/wiki/5-Migrating.md

   )
 ```

-The [`taoensso.telemere.timbre`](https://cljdoc.org/d/com.taoensso/telemere/CURRENT/api/taoensso.telemere.timbre) namespace contains a shim of most of Timbre's API.
+In this case your Timbre appenders and filtering will be ignored.

-Feel free to keep using this shim API **as long as you like**, there's no need to rewrite any of your existing code unless you specifically want to use features that are only possible with Telemere's [signal creators](./1-Getting-started#create-signals), etc.
+Feel free to keep using the shim API **as long as you like**, there's no need to rewrite any of your existing code unless you specifically want to use features that are only possible with Telemere's [signal creators](./1-Getting-started#create-signals), etc.

 ### 3. Config